dandls/counterfactuals/README.md

 <!-- badges: end -->

-The `counterfactuals` package provides various (model-agnostic) counterfactual explanation methods via a unified R6-based interface.
+The `counterfactuals` package provides various (model-agnostic) counterfactual explanation methods via an unified R6-based interface.

-Counterfactual explanation methods (or counterfactuals for short) address questions of the form: “For input **x**, the model predicted *y*.
-What would need to be changed in **x** for the model to predict the desired outcome *ỹ* instead?”.
+Counterfactual explanation methods (or counterfactuals for short) address questions of the form: “For input **x**<sup>**⋆**</sup>, the model predicted *y*.
+What would need to be changed in **x**<sup>**⋆**</sup> for the model to predict the desired outcome *ỹ* instead?”.

-Counterfactuals for denied loan applications are a common example.
-Here a counterfactual could be: “The loan was denied because the amount of €30k is too high given the income.
+Denied loan applications often serve as an example; in this scenario a counterfactual could be: “The loan was denied because the amount of €30k is too high given the income.
 If the amount had been €20k, the loan would have been granted.”

-For an introduction to the topic, see e.g. Chapter 6 of the [Interpretable Machine Learning book](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.
+For an introduction to the topic, we recommend Chapter 6 of the [Interpretable Machine Learning book](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.